Professor of History and Interim Dean of the Commonwealth Honors College

 Citizens Without Sovereignty (Princeton University Press, 1994) is assigned in many graduate seminars and cited in textbooks as a contribution to the debate about the origins of the French Revolution (see e.g., Paul R. Hanson, Contesting the French Revolution, 2009; p.
 16).

-Candide (Bedford Saint Martins, 1999) has sold 45,000 copies and is widely assigned in undergraduate survey courses on European history.
+Candide (Bedford Saint Martins, 1999) is a translation of a classic, based on original translation principles, and has sold 50,000 copies; widely assigned in undergraduate survey courses on European history.

 As a history professor, taught the department's first Integrative Experience course.
-Developed (with Bruce Laurie) the first historiography seminar for all first year grad students (the template for this course was used for several years by other instructors).
-Developed expertise in U.S. Constitutional History and took on courses formerly taught by Milton Cantor (retired), while continuing to offer courses in my original specialty, European history.
+Developed (with Bruce Laurie) the first historiography seminar for all first year grad students (the template for this course has been used for many years by other instructors).
+As a tenured professor, earned a law degree at Yale, developed expertise in U.S .constitutional history, and took on courses formerly taught by Milton Cantor (retired), while continuing to offer courses in my original specialty, European history.

 As a journal editor, helped bring Historical Reflections to a higher level of recognition by moving the journal to a new publisher (Berghahn) and getting the journal onto JSTOR.
 I have also personally edited the writing of hundreds of scholars.

-As associate dean in honors, led the design team of the required freshmen seminar, 291A, Ideas that Changed the World, which has become the only "core" Gen Ed course at UMass Amherst other than College Writing and has been rated very highly by students since its inception in 2010.
+As associate dean in honors, led the design team of the required freshmen seminar, 291A, Ideas that Changed the World, which has become the only "core" Gen Ed course in the honors curriculum, The course and has been rated very highly by students since its inception in 2010.
 Assisted the dean with strategic planning and implementation, especially in curricular mattters, yielding higher standards and higher student satisfaction.

-As director of BDIC (2008-2011), brought new blood into the organization and revivified BDIC fundraising; established student advisory board; co-founded the annual national conference for leaders of individualized major programs.
+As director of BDIC (2008-2011), revivified BDIC fundraising; established student advisory board which has organized many events beneficial for the program; co-founded the annual national conference for leaders of individualized major programs; rallied many more faculty to participate in the BDIC program.

-As co-director of the Entrepreneurship Initiative, helped this organization, originally housed in BDIC under my directorship, develop to the point where it became mature enough to move into ISOM.
+As co-director of the Entrepreneurship Initiative, helped this organization, originally housed in BDIC when I was its director, develop to the point where it was respected and mature enough to move into ISOM.

-Professor of history and associate dean of the Commonwealth Honors College.
+Professor of history (1995-present) and interim dean of the Commonwealth Honors College (August 2013-present)

 Postdoctoral fellowship at Stanford (1989-91).